DRVTiny/Log--Log4perl--KISS/README.md

 # SYNOPSIS

     use Log4perl::KISS;

+    # !
+Only if you DONT want to use Log::Log4perl->init(...) explicitly
+    log_open('/var/log/application/logfile'); 	# To write to the file instead of a screen
+						# Please read carefully further notes about "HELPER FUNCTIONS"
+    # !
+Only if you DONT want to use Log::Log4perl->init(...) explicitly
+    log_level('INFO');				# Default log-level is "DEBUG"

+    # Log4perl will be initialised on first call to any of the logger functions if you havent do this yourself earlier
     debug {'Just a %s on the '.($_[0]?'bus':'train').' trying make his way %s...', 'stranger'} [1], 'home';

     info {'Cept for the %s maybe in %s'}, qw/Pope Rome/;